 One medium kiwi has about 2 grams of fiber, which is a combination of the soluble and insoluble forms.
 This fiber in the fruit can help relieve constipation.

 Water is a natural lubricant that softens the stool.
-Lemons become alkalising once inside the body, and may work on the digestive system and get things moving.
-The two can make a powerful remedy for constipation.
+Lemons become alkalising once inside the body, and may work on the digestive system to get things moving.
+The two may make a powerful remedy for constipation.
 You can drink warm lemon water before bedtime.
-This will help loosen the fecal matter during sleep.
+This may assist in loosening fecal matter during sleep.
 Just make sure that you rinse your mouth out well with water before cleaning your teeth, as the acidity of the lemon may degrade the enamel on your teeth.

 Just like any fruit, mangoes are rich in fiber and help ease constipation.
 But what could be more effective are the phytochemicalsi XNatural compounds found in plant-based foodstuffs that impart color, flavor, and aroma to the food and also contribute to strengthening the immune system. in the mango pulp, which can enhance digestive health and help you poop.
 Phytochemicals are known to promote the health of gut microbiota, thereby promoting digestive health (9).

-One large juicy orange offers you 4 grams of fiber for just 86 calories.
-In addition, oranges (and citrus fruits in general) contain a flavonoli XCompounds belonging to the flavonoid group containing anti-inflammatory properties which protect cells from oxidative damage and contributes to easing constipation. called naringenin, which, as per Chinese researchers, can work as a laxative and help you poop.
+One large juicy orange offers you about 4 grams of fiber for just 81 calories (10).
+In addition, oranges (and citrus fruits in general) contain a flavonoli XCompounds belonging to the flavonoid group containing anti-inflammatory properties which protect cells from oxidative damage and contributes to easing constipation. called naringenin, which, as per Chinese researchers, can work as a laxative and help you poop (11).

 Oatmeal is one of those breakfast foods that make you poop.
 One cup of regular oatmeal contains 4 grams of fiber, half of which is insoluble fiber.
 This can prevent constipation and help you poop.